ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   We've reached the end of the course!

--   Once you've implemented the *parser*, you can release version `1.0` of your program, sell it to Disney Studios, make a ton of money, and live like royalty for the rest of your life!
+-   Once you've implemented the parser, you can release version `1.0` of your program, sell it to Disney Studios, make a ton of money, and live like royalty for the rest of your life!

 -   If, however, you intend to continue working as a «physicist», before concluding, it's good to review what we've learned in this course and how it can be useful to you in the future, even if it doesn't involve *rendering* 3D scenes…